 Deb has been a lecturer in entrepreneurship at UW’s Michael G. Foster School of Business since 2007, a self-employed marketing communications consultant since 2006, and an environmental advocate since her teen years when she started hiking trails and loving water.
 A seasoned communications consultant, Deb has worked with major brands in consumer packaged goods and high technology, startups in a wide range of industries from high tech to clean tech, and non-profits focused on housing, equity and the environment.
 Deb’s spare time goes to mentoring startups, hiking trails, gardening and enjoying Seattle’s great music and theatre.

-Jim joined Starbucks Coffee Company in November 2005, leading the company’s initiatives to minimize the environmental footprint through green building, energy conservation, international procurement, waste minimization and collaboration with partner corporations and NGOs, and lobbying elected officials.
+Jim serves as Microsoft’s first head of datacenter sustainability, focusing on mitigating the environmental impact of the growing cloud computing infrastructure through responsible site selection of datacenters, green building and renewable energy policy engagement.
+Previously, Jim served as Starbucks global head of sustainability, leading the company’s initiatives to minimize the environmental footprint through green building, energy conservation, international procurement, waste minimization and collaboration with partner corporations and NGOs, and lobbying elected officials.
 Before coming home to Washington, Jim served as Director of Environmental Affairs for Xanterra Parks & Resorts at Yellowstone National Park, where he worked to protect one of the world’s greatest natural treasures.

 Laura first served on the Board from 2003-2005, representing the Mountaineers.
 She is a Human Resource Executive with over 20 years’ experience in building strong teams and creating organizational cultures that lead to success.
 Laura is also an active member of Social Venture Partners (SVP), an organization that seeks to develop philanthropy and volunteerism to achieve positive social change in the Puget Sound region.